tesstris/etymaps/README.md

 ## The dataset

+Roughly 2,600 sets of languages and coordinates are from [the World Atlas of Language Structures dataset.](https://github.com/cldf-datasets/wals) This dataset is licensed under a Creative Commons 4.0 International license.
+It has been modified slightly for the purposes of this project; namely, the formatting of certain language names have been changed to bring them in line with Wiktionary's naming and formatting conventions.
+(For example, something like Frisian (West) in the WALS database would be listed as West Frisian in Wiktionary.)

+Everything else—mostly extinct and reconstructed languages—was gathered specifically for this project.
+For ancient and reconstructed languages, attempts were made to choose coordinates according to the most popular theory regarding their locations.
+For instance, this project locates the reconstructed language Proto-Indo-European in the Pontic-Caspian steppe, as according to the steppe hypothesis.

 ## Disclaimer

 The etymologies in this program are only as accurate as the ones in Wiktionary.
 While Wiktionary is generally pretty good, it is a publicly editable resource, so please double-check with a trusted source (such as the Oxford English Dictionary) as necessary.